-The development and pilot phase should provide the procedures and tools needed for technical implementation of the services based upon the Strategic Agenda developed by the HealthyCloud project and driven by relevant use cases to ensure adoption by the research communities.
+The development and pilot phase should provide the procedures and tools needed for technical implementation of the services based upon the Strategic Agenda developed by the HealthyCloud project.
 During this phase the services will be implemented and tested.
 Furthermore, during this phase, a stable business and sustainability plan should be provided for the period following the development and pilot phase.
-This requires a detailed costing and financial plan, working out the costs for the individual service components, ranging from resource-intensive and costly services (e.g., active legal/ethical support by experts in addition to organisation's legal departments, data protection officers and competent ethics review committees) to services where the resource input may be limited (e.g., catalogue of resources).
+This requires a detailed costing and financial plan, working out the costs for the individual service components, ranging from resource-intensive and costly services (e.g., active legal/ethical support by experts) to services where the resource input may be limited (e.g., catalogue of resources).
 In the design, consideration should be given to whether existing RIs could and should be involved to provide the services to minimise administrative overload or whether alternative approaches are necessary.
 To support decision-making, different models should be developed, ranging from minimum to maximum implementation of the five proposed services.